Conservative Judaism: Rulings and policies

 Despite the centralization of legal deliberation on matters of Jewish law in the CJLS individual synagogues and communities must, in the end, depend on their local decision-makers.
-The rabbi in his or her or their community is regarded as the Mara D'atra, or the local halakhic decisor.
+The rabbi in his or her or their community is regarded as the Mara D'Atra, or the local Halakhic decisor.
 Rabbis trained in the reading practices of Conservative Jewish approaches, historical evaluation of Jewish law and interpretation of Biblical and Rabbinic texts may align directly with the CJLS decisions or themselves opine on matters based on precedents or readings of text that shine light on congregants' questions.
 So, for instance, a rabbi may or may not choose to permit video streaming on Shabbat despite a majority ruling that allows for use of electronics.
-A local mara d'atra may rely on the reasoning found in the majority or minority opinions of the CJLS or have other textual and halakhic grounds, i.e., prioritizing Jewish values or legal concepts, to rule one way or another on matters of ritual, family life or sacred pursuits.
-This balance between a centralization of halakhic authority and maintaining the authority of local rabbis reflects the commitment to pluralism at the heart of the Movement.
+A local Mara D'Atra may rely on the reasoning found in the majority or minority opinions of the CJLS or have other textual and halakhic grounds, i.e., prioritizing Jewish values or legal concepts, to rule one way or another on matters of ritual, family life or sacred pursuits.
+This balance between a centralization of Halakhic authority and maintaining the authority of local rabbis reflects the commitment to pluralism at the heart of the Movement.

 Organization and demographics

 The term Conservative Judaism was used, still generically and not yet as a specific label, already in the 1887 dedication speech of the Jewish Theological Seminary of America by Rabbi Alexander Kohut.
-By 1901, the JTS alumni formed the Rabbinical Assembly, of which all ordained Conservative clergy in the world are members.
-As of 2010, there were 1,648 rabbis in the RA.
+By 1901, the JTS alumni formed the Rabbinical Assembly, of which all ordained Conservative clergy worldwide are members.
+As of 2010, there were 1648 rabbis in the RA.
 In 1913, the United Synagogue of America, renamed the United Synagogue of Conservative Judaism in 1991, was founded as a congregational arm of the RA.
 The movement established the World Council of Conservative Synagogues in 1957.
-Offshoots outside North America mostly adopted the Hebrew name "Masorti", traditional', as did the Israeli Masorti Movement, founded in 1979, and the British Assembly of Masorti Synagogues, formed in 1985.
-The World Council eventually changed its name to "Masorti Olami", Masorti International.
+Offshoots outside North America mostly adopted the Hebrew name "Masorti" ("traditional"), as did the Israeli Masorti Movement, founded in 1979, and the British Assembly of Masorti Synagogues, formed in 1985.
+The World Council eventually changed its primary designation to "Masorti Olami."
 Besides the RA, the international Cantors Assembly supplies prayer leaders for congregations worldwide.